-Follow any indications to turn off the product in places where its use is forbidden.
-Not doing so may cause other equipment to malfunction due to the effect of electromagnetic waves and even result in accidents.
+- Follow any indications to turn off the product in places where its use is forbidden.
+Not doing so may cause other equipment to malfunction due to the effect of electromagnetic waves and even result in accidents. - Before installing, be sure the surface is capable of supporting the total weight of the camera and connected devices, and sufficiently reinforce the surface if necessary.